calibrtr/llm-prompt-test/README.md

         provider: "openAI",
         model: "gpt-3.5-turbo"
     },
-    should: "javascript code to add two numbers"
-}
+    should: "use simple english that's easy to understand" }
 ```